MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/investigate-missing-telemetry.md

 #Customer intent: As an Application Insights user I want to know where in the processing pipeline telemetry goes missing so I know where to troubleshoot.
 ---

-# Investigate missing telemetry in Azure Monitor Application Insights using PowerShell or curl
+# Investigate missing application telemetry in Azure Monitor Application Insights

 This article provides information to help you isolate the step in the processing pipeline that causes telemetry to go missing by testing connectivity and telemetry ingestion using PowerShell or curl.
 No extra tools are needed.

 ## Every step telemetry passes in the processing pipeline

-If telemetry is missing or you can't find specific telemetry records, it can be the result of failures across every step in processing pipeline:
+If application telemetry is not showing in Azure portal, it can be the result of failures across every step in processing pipeline:

 ![Graphic shows where telemetry can go missing during ingestion and consumption](./media/investigate-missing-telemetry/telemetry-processing-pipeline.png "Steps in the processing pipeline")

 - The SDK or agent is misconfigured and not sending application telemetry to the ingestion endpoint.
 - The SDK or agent is configured correctly but the network is blocking calls to the ingestion endpoint.
 - The ingestion endpoint is dropping or throttling inbound telemetry.
-- The ingestion pipeline is dropping or severely slowing down telemetry as part of its processing due to [service health](https://azure.microsoft.com/get-started/azure-portal/service-health/#overview). (rare)
+- The ingestion pipeline is dropping or severely slowing down telemetry as part of its processing due to [service health](https://azure.microsoft.com/get-started/azure-portal/service-health/#overview).
+(This is uncommon)
-- Log Analytics is facing problems saving telemetry. (rare)
+- Log Analytics is facing service health problems when saving telemetry records.
+(This is uncommon)
 - The query API at `api.applicationinsights.io` has failures querying records from Log Analytics.
 - The Azure portal has issues pulling or rendering the records you're trying to view.